-If the GRE exam is offered in the computer based format (CBT) in your country, then you are required to submit scores.
+If the GRE exam is offered in the computer based format (CBT) in your country, then you are strongly recommended (but not required) to take it and submit scores.
 You can find testing locations for the GRE at http://www.gre.org.
 To have GRE scores sent directly to Williams College, use institution code 3965, and department code 1801.

-If the GRE is offered in your country as a paper based test, you are strongly encouraged—but not required—to take it in October or November (the registration deadline is generally six weeks or more prior to the exam).
+If the GRE is offered in your country as a paper based test, you should consider taking it in October or November (the registration deadline is generally six weeks or more prior to the exam).
 If you take the paper based exam later than November, we will not receive your scores in time to consider them with your application.
-If you are unable to take the paper based exam, then we may offer you the option of sitting for our own proprietary quantitative exam.
-This Williams exam is offered by invitation only to exceptionally strong candidates who have submitted all application materials as requested.
-The proprietary exam will be held in January 2017.

 Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS)

-If English is not your native language or the sole language of your university studies, then you are required to submit scores from the TOEFL or IELTS exam.
+If English is not your native language or the sole language of your university studies, then you are strongly recommended (but not required) to submit scores from the TOEFL or IELTS exam.
 For the TOEFL, use institution code 3965, and department code 84.
 For the IELTS, request to have scores sent to the CDE at the following address: Williams College, 1065 Main Street, Williamstown, MA 01267, USA.

 Preparing for the GRE and TOEFL/IELTS